scg-unibe-ch/ese2019-team7/docs/README.md

 2. `cd` into this frontend folder with your terminal or command prompt
 3. Run `npm install` which will install all the required dependencies
 4. Run just `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+5. For a mobile view, run `ionic serve --port 4200 --lab`

 ## A quick introduction to modules, components and services in Angular
 [Architecture](https://angular.io/guide/architecture)